mengtian1212/mengtian1212/README.md

 # 😎 About Me

-- I earned my bachelor's degree from Tsinghua University in 2012, known as China's top university and a leading engineering school.
-During my tenure there, I received rigorous training in mathematics, statistics, and programming.
+- I earned my bachelor's degree from Tsinghua University in 2012, renowned as China's top university and a leading engineering school.
+During my time there, I received rigorous training in mathematics, statistics, and programming.
 Influenced by the university's engineering ethos, I often used various scripting languages for economic modeling and diverse programming tools for data mining.

 -  My thirst for knowledge led me to pursue a Ph.D. in business from Baruch College, City University of New York, where I defended thesis in 2020 and received degree in 2021.
 Following this, I worked as a research engineer and accomplished two successful publications.
 My research primarily focuses on coding and algorithmic development for financial trading, and pioneering the integration of machine learning into financial research.

-- As a dedicated coder and hobbyist programmer, I finally took the plunge into a full-fledged engineering career.
-I completed App Academy's intensive six-month coding bootcamp in 2023.
+- As a dedicated coder and hobbyist programmer, I finally took the plunge into a full-fledged engineering career, completing App Academy's intensive six-month coding bootcamp in 2023.
 This experience significantly expanded my web development skills, allowing me to transform business insights into tangible, data-driven solutions — a truly satisfying journey.

  - I aspire to build intelligent, user-friendly products that leverage data-driven insights and cutting-edge machine learning.
-With expertise in modern web technologies and a data-centric mindset, I'm now fully dedicated to a software engineering career that lets me utilize my diverse skills to the fullest.
+With expertise in modern web technologies and a data-centric mindset, I'm now fully dedicated to a software engineering career that allows me to utilize my diverse skills to the fullest.

 - Let's connect and create something amazing together!